rangle/augury/README.md

 1. Clone this repository: `git clone git://github.com/rangle/batarangle`.
 2. Run `npm install`.
-3. Run `npm build` (errors related to typing files conflicts can be ignore for now).
+3. Run `npm run build` (errors related to typing files conflicts can be ignore for now).
 4. Navigate to chrome://extensions and enable Developer Mode.
 5. Choose "Load unpacked extension".
 6. In the dialog, open the directory you just cloned.